mohamed-aamir/mohamed-aamir/README.md

-I am Mohamed Aamir
-Civil Engineer by Profession
-Software and web development enthusiast
-Interested in creating and contributing to open-source community
+I am Mohamed Aamir | Software and web development enthusiast | Interested in creating and contributing to open-source community